Can You Eat Microgreen Roots? Here's Why We Don't

 Beyond safety considerations, there are practical culinary reasons why we eat microgreens differently than sprouts:

-Texture Considerations The stems and leaves of microgreens offer:
+Texture Considerations.
+The stems and leaves of microgreens offer:

 - Tender, pleasant mouthfeel